 A catchment based approach of slowing the flow via upstream management is promoted and undertaken by the EA.
 Upstream of Ribchester there have been natural flood management projects directly involving the EA at Trawden and Long Preston Deeps.
 The Environment Agency’s partners, such as the Ribble Rivers Trust, have ambitious plans to create vast amounts of new woodland over the coming years.
 This will all help to slow the overall water flow into the River Ribble from the land.
 More information can be found at https://ribbletrust.org.uk/news/press-releases/rivers-trust-launches-10-year-campaign-to-double-area-of-lancashires-woodlands/.

-The EA’s local Partnership and Strategic Overview (PSO) Team also continue to work in partnership and explore opportunities to collaborate with key stakeholders including Ribchester Ecology and Flood Group, Ribchester Parish Council, Ribble Rivers Trust, Ribble Valley Borough Council, Lancashire County Council and United Utilities.
+The EA’s local Partnership and Strategic Overview (PSO) team also continue to work in partnership and explore opportunities to collaborate with key stakeholders including Ribchester Ecology and Flood Group, Ribchester Parish Council, Ribble Rivers Trust, Ribble Valley Borough Council, Lancashire County Council and United Utilities.

 A joint survey of Ribchester residents between the Environment Agency and Ribchester Parish Council was carried out in December 2023 to determine if data held on past flood events and existing Property Flood Resilience (PFR) measures in the village could be improved.
 The survey established that the records currently held by the Environment Agency on past flooding were largely accurate.
 Survey results also provided useful information on the distribution of PFR and individual’s experiences with PFR products that could help inform any approach in the future.
 More information on PFR can be found via the Be Flood Ready website.